canonical/launchpad-manual/explanation/architecture.rst

 Transparency
 ------------

-Transparency speaks to the ability to analyse the system without dropping into ``pdb`` or taking guesses.
+Transparency speaks to the ability to analyze the system without dropping into ``pdb`` or taking guesses.

 Some specific things that aid transparency: